rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.32 Supplied modern forms of place names

 <a name="5.31.32.1">5.31.32.1</a> If considered necessary for identification and if known, supply in square brackets the modern form of the name of the place.
-Use an English form of the name, if there is one.
+Use a modern form of the name in the language of the cataloging agency.

 ## 5.31.323 Supplied fuller forms of place names